PUBLISHER AND EDITOR

 Luis A. Fernandez, Ph.D., is an Assistant Professor of Criminology & Criminal Justice at Northern Arizona University, where he also directs the Master’s Program in Sustainable Communities.
 He is the author and editor of several books, including Policing Dissent: Social Control and the Anti-Globalization Movement (Rutgers University Press, 2008), Contemporary Anarchist Studies: An Introductory Anthology of Anarchy in the Academy (Routledge, 2009), and Shutting Down the Streets: Political Violence and Social Control in the Global Era (New York University Press, 2011).
 His research and teaching interests include protest policing, social movements, globalization, and issues in the social control of late modernity, including the ways that the state regulates and pacifies dissent.
 Dr. Fernandez has done ethnographic work within the anti-corporate globalization movement, and has conducted research for the National Council on Crime and Delinquency and the Morrison Institute for Public Policy.
 LEARN MORE

 Robert C. Koehler is a nationally syndicated columnist and self-proclaimed peace journalist.
 He describes his work as “prayers disguised as op-eds.”
 He has been a Chicago-based reporter, editor and columnist for over 30 years.
 His work has appeared in dozens of newspapers, large and small, including the Chicago Tribune, San Francisco Chronicle, Miami Herald, Atlanta Journal-Constitution, Houston Chronicle, and Toronto Star; and he is a featured writer on such sites as Huffington Post and Common Dreams.
-He is a popular speaker and co-host of the radio show Playing for Keeps, in association with the Raven Foundation.
-His book, Courage Grows Strong at the Wound, a collection of essays on grief, single-parenting, and the internal and external quest for peace, was published in 2010 by Xenos Press.
-Koehler has taught writing and journalism at both the high school and college levels, and has received numerous awards for his writing.
+He has received numerous awards for his writing.
+His recent book, Courage Grows Strong at the Wound, is a collection of essays on grief, single-parenting, and the internal and external quest for peace.
+Koehler has taught writing and journalism at both the high school and college levels and is a passionate believer that everyone has a powerful writing voice that deserves to be heard.
 He has been called many things; his favorite: “blatantly relevant.”
 LEARN MORE.

 Pat LaMarche is the Vice President of Community Affairs at Safe Harbour, Inc., Cumberland County’s largest homeless shelter.
 As a former journalist and award-winning broadcaster, she spent two decades studying and reporting on poverty issues both in the U.S. and abroad.
 In 2004, LaMarche was the U.S. Vice Presidential nominee for the Green Party.
 During the campaign, in what was called the “Left Out Tour,” she traveled the nation living in homeless shelters and on the streets; the book she wrote about those experiences is Left Out in America: The State of Homelessness in the United States (Upala Press, 2006).
 Her strong advocacy for the poor and her consistent outcry against the root causes of poverty has resulted in a regular weekly op-ed column at Maine’s largest daily newspaper, The Bangor Daily News.
 LaMarche also contributes regularly to the Huffington Post, and is the host of The Pulse Morning Show that broadcasts from Maine.
 LEARN MORE

 Diane Lefer is an author, playwright, and activist.
-Her latest books include The Blessing Next to the Wound, nonfiction co-authored with Colombian exile Hector Aristizabal (Lantern Books, 2010), and the crime novel, Nobody Wakes Up Pretty (Rainstorm Press, 2012), which Edgar Award winner Domenic Stansberry describes as “sifting the ashes of America’s endless class warfare.”
-Her books of fiction, including California Transit (Sarabande Books, 2007), Radiant Hunger (Authors Choice, 2001), and Very Much Like Desire (Carnegie Mellon University Press, 2000), often address social justice issues.
-Lefer taught for 23 years in the MFA in Writing Program at Vermont College of Fine Arts as well as in the MFA Program at Antioch-Los Angeles and for the Writers Program at UCLA Extension.
+Her books include The Blessing Next to the Wound, nonfiction co-authored with Colombian exile Hector Aristizabal (Lantern Books, 2010), and works of fiction that often address social issues, including the story collection California Transit (Mary McCarthy Prize, Sarabande Books) and the novel, Confessions of a Carnivore (Fomite Press).
+She works with torture survivors from around the world as they seek asylum and healing and begin to rebuild their lives in Southern California.
 Lefer has received literary fellowship awards from the National Endowment for the Arts, the New York Foundation for the Arts, and C.O.L.A.
 (City of Los Angeles), as well as five PEN Syndicated Fiction Prizes.
-She also writes for LA Progressive.
+She also writes for LA Progressive and Numéro Cinq.
 LEARN MORE

 Matt Meyer is an educator-activist, based in New York City.
 As a Founding Co-Chair of the Peace & Justice Studies Association, Meyer has long worked to bring together academics and activists for lasting social change.
 A former public draft registration resister and chair of the War Resisters League, he continues to serve as convener of the War Resisters International Africa Working Group.
 With Bill Sutherland, Meyer authored Guns and Gandhi in Africa: Pan-African Insights on Nonviolence, Armed Struggle and Liberation (AK Press, 2005), which Archbishop Desmond Tutu said begins “to develop a language which looks at the roots of our humanness.”
 Meyer is the author of Time is Tight: Transformative Education in Eritrea, South Africa, and the U.S.A.; co-edited of the two-volume collection Seeds of New Hope: African Peace Studies for the 21st Century (Africa World Press, 2008); and is the editor of Let Freedom Ring: A Collection of Documents from the Movements to Free U. S. Political Prisoners (PM Press, 2008).
 LEARN MORE